dfelicia/swiftbar-plugins/readme.md

 # SwiftBar Stock Price Plugin (Twelve Data)

 This SwiftBar plugin displays the stock price, change, and percent change for any symbol using the [Twelve Data API](https://twelvedata.com/).

+This version attempts to fetch price data from Twelve Data first; on any API error (HTTP error, JSON error, or rate-limit), it falls back to Nasdaq’s quote API.
+It also caches the last close and previous close values to display accurate change/percent when the market is closed.

 **The symbol is determined by the script filename:**
 For example, `aapl.sh` will show Apple (AAPL), `orcl.sh` will show Oracle (ORCL), etc.